ShanghaiTech-IMPACT/CeLDA/readme.md

 ## Dataset

-⭐ Currently, we are still working on data anonymization.
+★ Currently, we are still working on data anonymization.
 Once we have completed this process, we will publish the download link for our CephAdoAdu dataset at this repository.

 ## Citation

 If you find this code or dataset useful, please cite our paper:

-    @inproceedings{wu2024cephalometric,
+    @article{wu2024cephalometric,
-      title={Cephalometric Landmark Detection across Ages with Prototypical Network}, author={Wu, Han and Wang, Chong and Mei, Lanzhuju and Yang, Tong and Zhu, Min and Shen, Dingggang and Cui, Zhiming}, booktitle={International Conference on Medical Image Computing and Computer-Assisted Intervention}, pages={466--474},
+        title={Cephalometric Landmark Detection across Ages with Prototypical Network}, author={Han Wu, Chong Wang, Lanzhuju Mei, Tong Yang, Min Zhu, Dingggang Shen, Zhiming Cui}, journal={arXiv preprint arXiv:2406.12577},
-      year={2024},
-      organization={Springer}
+        year={2024}
       }